 Evaluations are a must to grow in your vision.
 It is asking, “What is working and what is not working?
 How can I do better?”
 It is good to create the habit of constantly evaluating ourselves and our actions.
 Are you living your life within your vision to the best of your ability?
 You do need to understand that improvement takes time and effort so be careful about being too quick to change something you think may not be working.
 Give it a specified amount of time, and then re-evaluate whether it is producing the desired results.
 Also, you need to recognize that failure is part of the process.
 One of my favorite sayings is focus on progress not perfection.
 With this in mind, ask yourself, “How am I doing better today than I was yesterday?”
 While we understand that perfection is the ultimate goal, our daily progress is the avenue that will get us closer to perfection.
 Even if you only become 1% better today, you are still closer than you were before.
 The great thing is, you will realize that the more you consistently strive to progress, it starts to compound and you just get better and better at progressing.
 It would be great if this could be done without failure but that’s not how it works.
 Deep rooted thoughts and habits die hard but when you mess up, make it right and use it as an opportunity to grow and learn.
 Decide for yourself that you will get better at this no matter how many times you mess up and you will.

 As you may have noticed, I did not particularly write this from a biblical viewpoint.
 Even though these ideas are biblical in nature, anyone can observe that these principles are universal whether you’re a Christian or not.
 However, our Creator takes all the guesswork out of the answers to our life’s purpose and gives guidance to the path we should follow.
 If you’re not a Christian, and your vision includes godly principles, then I can show you the road to a life of hope and confidence, but it is up to you to choose it.
-For those that are searching for meaning and others who have found it, I will be writing more on how these concepts apply to us from a biblical standpoint.
-I hope you will share this journey with me as we decipher what it means for a Christian to become more firmly rooted in the answer to the question of “who do you want to be?”
+For those that are searching for meaning and others who have found it, click on the links in this article to learn more on how these concepts apply to us from a biblical standpoint.
+I hope you will continue to share this journey with me as we decipher what it means for a Christian to become more firmly rooted in the answer to the question of “who do you want to be?”

 My Creator, You have given man the free will to choose their path.
 There is much desire to have a purpose in life, and I thank you that I find my vision of who I want to be in Your word.
 Thank you for Your guidance in my life’s choices.
 I devoutly choose Your will in any and every circumstance as I strive to boldly live out the vision of a godly servant by the power of my Savior, Jesus Christ.
 Amen.